Elbow Pain

 The laser’s infrared light stimulates mitochondrial activity, increasing the production of adenosine triphosphate (ATP)—the energy source for cells—thereby enhancing muscle relaxation, reducing inflammation, and accelerating tissue repair.

-Clinical Evidence Supporting Laser Therapy for Elbow Pain
+Clinical Evidence for Elbow Pain

 Key Benefits of Laser Therapy for Elbow Pain